 The BBB goes on to say, "While ads claim high earnings and short hours with little or no experience, the task force found no evidence of people actually making the promised money.
 Rather, after paying advance fees or "deposits," the consumer receives either nothing, or information that encourages involvement in an illegal scheme or supplies to assemble a product that is virtually impossible to complete."

 So, are there any real work at home jobs?
 Yes, there are.
 Try looking here.
-I can't promise that all of these are legitimate -- anyone can post a help wanted ad -- but some of them are for real.
 Remember that if you have to pay a fee or a deposit, you should probably run the other way.

 Should you find a legitimate work-at-home opportunity it is important to remember that work will be required!
 Just because you are working at home doesn't mean that your job requirements won't be rigorous or your time will be flexible.

 While there are many legitimate businesses that use the telephone to sell their products, there are also many unscrupulous businesses that use telemarketing to swindle consumers out of millions of dollars every year.
 Dishonest telemarketers are often very pushy and will say anything to get your money.
 They frequently use the following tactics:

 - A high-pressure sales approach, urging you to act now immediately or the offer won't be available later.